2 (2)

 Congestion Income

-Regulation and compliance
+Regulation and Compliance

 European regulations govern how we use congestion income, in a process supervised by national authorities to ensure compliance.
-If the congestion rent exceeds the regulated cost coverage, we allocate the surplus to purposes defined by The European Union Agency for the Cooperation of Energy Regulators (ACER) methodology.
-As a certified Transmission System Operator (TSO), Baltic Cable also follows strict European Union rules and regulations that safeguard the efficiency of Europe’s electricity market.
+If the congestion income exceeds the regulated cost coverage, we allocate the surplus to purposes defined by the EU electricity market regulation and the Use of Congestion Income (UCI) Methodology decided by the Agency for the Cooperation of Energy Regulators (ACER).

 Owned by Statkraft Asset Holding